 Using our homemade strawberry jam recipe was the great kickoff for summer vacation!
 One thing we love here about summer is going to the pick your own farm.
 It is an inexpensive day out and you get rewarded with a ton of berries and other delicious fruit.
 Last weekend we picked strawberries and boy did we pick strawberries!
-We came home with quite a bit, but hey it’s strawberries so it is ok.
+We came home with quite a bit, but hey it's strawberries so it is ok.
 We also made a nice no bake strawberry dessert.

 So what do you do with all these strawberries?
 Make this strawberry jam recipe, along with other things.
 We also made some strawberry shortcake and a dessert topping for a cheesecake.
 The dessert topping recipe is from Honest & Truly and her recipe is here - simple strawberry syrup recipe.
 It is similar to jam and really easy to make as well.

 If you have never made jam before, it is very easy.
 Easier then one would imagine.
 I realized I was out of pectin and was busy so I tried it with lemon juice instead of pectin.
 It worked out great!
 This is not a super thick jam, it is perfectly spreadable without being too thick.